Monitoring Teacher Supply 2010 Publications

-The Research Division, Ministry of Education administers the Survey of Staffing annually to provide the Ministry with a snapshot of the number of entitlement staffing vacancies and re-advertised vacancies in schools at the start of Term 1.
-In 2009, the survey was completed by 95 percent of all state and state-integrated schools.
+The Research Division, Ministry of Education conducts the survey of staffing annually to provide the Ministry with a snapshot of the number of entitlement staffing vacancies1 and re-advertised vacancies in schools at the start of Term 1.
+In 2010, the survey was completed by 95 percent of all state and state-integrated schools.

 Where to find out more